C64 OS GETTING STARTED GUIDE

 This runs the C64 OS Setup Tool.

 Step 3.
-Configuration: How to Configure C64 OS
+Configuration: How to configure C64 OS

 The C64 OS system directory contains a settings subdirectory in which are found most of the C64 OS settings files.
 In the settings directory is a program called "configure" that runs from the C64's READY prompt.
 This configures a C64 OS installation for your specific hardware.